ChrisFishCahill/recruitment-and-reference-points/README.md

-## Course material for the Quantitative Fisheries Center's recruitment and reference points workshop
+# Course material for the Quantitative Fisheries Center's recruitment and reference points workshop

-This repository contains all scripts and lecture materials for **Cahill's sessions** on reference points and feedback control, part of the recruitment and reference point workshop held in **Duluth, Minnesota**, from **23–25 June 2025**.
+This repository contains all scripts and lecture materials for Cahill's portion of the course on reference points and feedback control held in **Duluth, Minnesota**, from **23–25 June 2025**.

 # Fmsy folder